 Unless you got up very early this morning, you might have missed your chance to see the parade in person.
 That is unless January 1 is a Sunday.
 Out of respect for local churches along the parade route, the Rose Parade is held on January 2 when the first falls on Sunday.

 The parade starts at 8:00 a.m.
 Sharp.
 Don't worry that you have to be on the street that early, though.
-It takes about 2 hours for the first float to get to the end of the parade route on Sierra Madre Boulevard at I-210.
-If you can get to Union Station in downtown LA by 8:30, you can see most if not all of the parade using these directions.
+If you can get to Union Station in downtown LA by 8:30, you can see most if not all of the parade using the directions below.

 If you’re motivated and want to try a last-minute dash to see it, here’s what to do.

 - Visitors often complain about how dirty the porta-potties get along the parade route.
-It's probably best to "go" before you go, if you know what I mean.
+It's probably best to "go" before you go.

-- Pack your sunscreen and a hat.
+- Grab your sunscreen and a hat.
 The viewing location you're going to faces into the sun.

-- If you have a selfie stick for your phone camera, take it.
+- If you have a selfie stick for your phone camera, grab it, too.
 Not to take pictures of yourself, but to get your phone high enough to capture the floats and not the backs of other people's heads.

 - Grab some cash.
-It will speed you through the ticket-buying process.
+It will speed you through the Metro ticket-buying process.

 - If you can't get public transit to work for the entire trip, drive to Union Station downtown, where you can park and catch the Metro.
 Use the app ParkMe - or the ParkMe website - to find a parking lot with good rates and available spaces.

 - Be sure you have enough time to try this.
-The first float will pass the corner of Colorado Boulevard and Sierra Madre (where it makes one last turn) about 9:30 a.m.
-The last one will pass that point about 11:30.
 If you can't get to Union Station by 8:30 you'll miss part of the parade.
 If you will get there after 9:30, grab another cup of coffee, turn on the television and watch instead.

 Here's How to Get to the Parade Route:

-- The Gold Line entrance is about half way down the tunnel in Union Station.
+The Gold Line entrance is about halfway down the tunnel in Union Station.
 If you already have an LA Metro card, use it.
 If not, don't waste time scratching your head over how to use the ticket machines.
 Instead, look for people sitting at a table nearby.
-They have pre-loaded cards that will get you to the parade and back.
+They sell pre-loaded cards that will get you to the parade and back.

-- Exit at the Allen station.
+Exit at the Allen station.
 Lots of people will get off at Memorial Park, and people on the train will be saying that's the best stop.
-Don't do it.
-These are tested instructions, and it's best to keep going.
+Don't listen to them.
+Testing has proven that it's best to keep going.

-- Walk south from the Allen metro station about 10 minutes (about a mile) toward Colorado Boulevard.
+After you get off the train, walk south for about 10 minutes (about a mile) toward Colorado Boulevard.
 In case you're directionally challenged, that means you should be walking away from the mountains, not toward them.

-- If you don’t want to take the Metro, approach Pasadena from the east on I-210 and try to find street parking in the area just south of I-210 and Sierra Madre Boulevard.
+If you want to drive instead, approach Pasadena from the east on I-210 and try to find street parking in the area just south of I-210 and Sierra Madre Boulevard.
 Walk over to Sierra Madre and hope you’ve made it in time to catch the parade at its end.